PFPrzytycki/CellWalkR/README.md

 ## Installation

-Install CellWalkR for R using devtools as follows:
+Install CellWalkR for R using devtools as follows (please check CellWalker2 [readme](CellWalker2.md) for detailed instruction):

 ``` r
 $ R